 - Drain the beans and proceed with the recipe after whatever soaking step it may call for.

-The beans are now "soaked" and ready to cook.
+The beans are now considered "soaked" and ready to cook.
 This method is useful for pretty much any type of bean recipe, whether you want to make baked beans, black beans, or bean soup.
 Even things like bean salads, rice and beans, and other bean soups benefit from this treatment.
+If you don't need all the beans you soaked, store them in a sealed zip-top bag in the freezer with all the air removed.
+Label the bag as pre-soaked beans and use them next time you find yourself cooking beans.

 Note that lentils and other quicker-cooking legumes don't need to be soaked, and so don't benefit from the quick-soak method.
 The same goes for truly fresh (that is, not dried) beans, such as cranberry or other shelling beans that you may find sold still in their pods at the market and ready to cook right after being shelled.